We support children and youth, the disadvantaged and education.

 Students in Free Enterprise

-Students in Free Enterprise (SIFE) is a global non-profit organization active in more than 44 countries.
-It mobilizes university students to make a difference to their communities while developing their skills to become socially responsible business leaders.
-KPMG has been involved in SIFE since 1996 and today provides support in over 35 countries.
+Enactus is a global non-profit organization active in more than 44 countries.
+It mobilizes university students to make a difference in their communities while developing skills to become socially responsible business leaders.
+Enactus teams develop business projects that have a positive social impact over the course of a school year and compete nationally.
+KPMG has been involved in Enactus since 1996 and today provides support in over 35 countries.